goccy/ngx_http_upstream_available_capacity/README.md

 #### 2. Request passing workflow

-- new request comes nginx and nginx proxy request to a.example.com
+- new request comes nginx and it proxy request to a.example.com
-- a.example.com's worker is processing request
+- a.example.com's worker process request

 <img src="https://cloud.githubusercontent.com/assets/209884/15988268/b46eddbc-3084-11e6-8fe1-f8547a9107c5.png" with="200px" height="200px"/>